 Spanish idioms, or modismos, are informal phrases used to express a variety of thoughts and emotions.
-Sometimes, expression the exact words doesn't do the situation justice to truly express what you're feeling.
+Sometimes, using literal descriptive words doesn't do the situation justice to truly express what you're feeling.

 Spanish varies across the world – you'll find different modismos in every country.
 We'll touch on the most common that you'll find in Spain or understood by Spanish-speakers in general.

 The most important thing about using these Spanish idioms is the context.
 They're best used in informal situations when talking casually with friends.
-Hearing them by themselves might be confusing at first, but with a bit of practice, you'll use them as part of your everyday language!
+Hearing them by themselves might be confusing at first, but with a bit of practice, you'll be able to use them as part of your everyday language!

 The good news for native English-speakers is that you'll recognize a few of the top Spanish idioms that have similar meanings across the languages.
 While the word choice might be a bit different, the overall meaning holds, and people use them in the same situations.

-One of the most common Spanish idioms is “pan comida,” which translates literally to eating bread, but it used to say that something was easy.
-The related expression in English is expression that something was a piece of cake.
+One of the most common Spanish idioms is “pan comida,” which translates literally to “eating bread,” but it used to say that something was easy.
+The related expression in English is saying that something was “a piece of cake.”